Scimitar oryx: Diseases and parasites

 The scimitar oryx can be infected with cryptosporidiosis, a parasitic disease caused by protozoan parasites of the genus Cryptosporidium in the phylum Apicomplexa.
 A study in 2004 revealed that C. parvum or similar organisms infected 155 mammal species, including the scimitar oryx.
 An analysis in 2005 found Cryptosporidium parasites in stool samples from 100 mammals, including the scimitar oryx.
 Oocysts of a new parasite, Eimeria oryxae, have been discovered in the feces of a scimitar oryx from Zoo Garden in Riyadh.
 In France, Streptococcus uberis was isolated for the first time in an oryx.
 It had caused vegetative endocarditis in the animal, leading to fatal congestive heart failure.

 Ecology and behavior

 The scimitar oryx was a very sociable animal and traveled in herds of two to 40 individuals, generally, led by a dominant bull.
 This species once gathered in groups of several thousand for migration.
 During the wet season, they migrated north into the Sahara.
-Scimitar oryx are diurnal.
-In the cool early mornings and evenings, they rest under trees and shrubs, or if neither is available, they dig depressions in the soil with their hooves and rest there.
+Scimitar oryxes are diurnal.
+In the cool, early mornings and evenings, they rest under trees and shrubs, or if neither is available, they dig depressions in the soil with their hooves and rest there.
 Males fight often, but not for long and not violently.
-Predators, such as lions, leopards, hyenas, cheetahs, golden jackals, vultures, and Cape hunting dogs, mostly kill weak and young oryx.
+Predators, such as lions, leopards, hyenas, cheetahs, golden jackals, vultures, and Cape hunting dogs, mostly kill weak and young oryxes.